 Manufacturers’ predictions are all based on lighter riders under ideal conditions.
 Test ride your scooter so that you can determine when to head home or get recharged.

-scooter.
-It is really easy, plus, it is not a racing car; you will go the same speed as a pedestrian.
+It is really easy, plus, it is not a racing car as you can go the same speed as a pedestrian.

 3-wheelers are more maneuverable than 4-wheelers because they have a much smaller turning circle.
 4-wheelers are generally not suitable for indoor use (home, shops etc) except for the very small ones.

 3-Wheelers are a little easier to steer because there is only one wheel to turn.

 This is a very important consideration.
 On a 4-wheeler, the front mudguard extends right across the scooter.
 On 3-wheelers the floor extends forward each side of the steering column so you can stretch your legs forward.
 Here’s a simple test to see how much legroom you’ll need: Sitting on a 3-wheeler is like sitting in the front seat of a car.
 Sitting on a 4-wheeler is like sitting in the back seat.
 If you can’t travel in the back seat of a car because your legs are too cramped up, you will probably need to consider a 3-wheel scooter.